ddnexus/pagy/docs/extras/semantic.md

 ### pagy_nav_compact_semantic(pagy, ...)

-This method is the same as the `pagy_nav_compact`, but customized for the Bootstrap framework.
+This method is the same as the `pagy_nav_compact`, but customized for the Semantic UI framework.

 See more details in the [compact navs](navs.md#compact-navs) documentation.

 ### pagy_nav_responsive_semantic(pagy, ...)

-This method is the same as the `pagy_nav_responsive`, but customized for the Bootstrap framework.
+This method is the same as the `pagy_nav_responsive`, but customized for the Semantic UI framework.

 See more details in the [responsive navs](navs.md#responsive-navs) documentation.